odessa2/IoTize/README.md

 This application is the result of my masters thesis.

+Note: due to an unfixed bug, the temporary build directory may have to be created manually (mkdir Backend/tmp_build_dir)

 ## About
 The goal of my thesis is to bring the Internet of Things - accompanied by the constant networking - closer to non tech-savvy people.
 The access to the IoT will be further facilitated by using low-cost hardware such as the esp8266 chip (on WEMS D1 mini [Pro]).